ikbelkirasan/zapier-utils/README.md

 > ℹ Work in progress

-This projects provides you with tools that allow you perform actions on Zapier that can't be done with the current version of its UI.
+This project provides you with tools that allow you perform actions on Zapier that can't be done with the current version of its UI.

 ## Features